 On 17th July, 2017, the German Federal Ministry of Finance issued a circular with administrative guidance in relation to withholding taxes on dividends in connection with certain cross-border securities lending and derivatives transactions.
-The circular stated an intention to examine transactions executed prior to the change in tax legislation that was enacted on 1st January, 2016, and ongoing audits by the local tax administration have resulted in preliminary minor reclaims on selected tax years.
-Although SEB believes that the transactions were conducted in compliance with then prevailing rules and has therefore requested that such claims be revoked, it may not be successful and these claims or further examinations may have adverse financial effects on SEB.
+The circular stated an intention to examine transactions executed prior to the change in tax legislation that was enacted on 1st January, 2016.
+The tax authority in Frankfurt has requested SEB's German subsidiary, DSK Hyp AG, to retroactively repay previously reported withholding tax from more than five years ago.
+The tax audit was based on federal administrative instructions and methodology that had been retroactively amended and which remain unclear as of the date of this Information Memorandum.
+It is therefore not possible for SEB to ascertain the amounts or timing of any potential further reclaims.